AI Agent Index

 How does pricing compare between Refact.ai vs Kilo Code?

-Refact.ai uses a free model.
+Refact.ai uses a free model with pricing on request.
 Kilo Code uses a freemium model, starting at $19 per month.

 View full Refact.ai profile